 Prosecutor: Woman stole firearm used to kill Clark County detective

 Jul.
-26—Clark County Prosecutor Tony Golik told a judge Monday morning that the weapon used to fatally shoot Clark County sheriff's Detective Jeremy Brown was one of dozens allegedly stolen by Misty Raya, who fled the shooting scene and was captured later Friday night.
+27—Clark County Prosecutor Tony Golik told a judge Monday morning the weapon used to fatally shoot Clark County sheriff's Detective Jeremy Brown was one of dozens allegedly stolen by Misty Raya, who fled the Friday shooting and was captured later that night.

-Raya, 35, has not been charged in the shooting; however, Golik said he intends to file charges in connection with Brown's death later today.
+Raya, 35, has not been charged in the shooting; however, Golik said he intended to file charges in connection with Brown's death.
 He did not indicate what those charges will be.

-She appeared in Clark County Superior Court on a warrant for June burglaries at a Vancouver storage facility.
+She appeared in Clark County Superior Court on a warrant for a string of June burglaries at a Vancouver storage facility.
 A probable cause affidavit in the burglary case accuses Raya of stealing 27 guns, including AK-47s, and tens of thousands of rounds of ammunition.

+A co-defendant in that case identified Guillermo Raya Leon, Brown's alleged shooter, as an accomplice in the burglary.
+Raya Leon's girlfriend was also identified as an accomplice, court records show.
+Neither was named in charging documents.

 Judge Emily Sheldrick set Raya's bail at $1 million.
 She is scheduled to be arraigned Aug.
 4.

-Investigators say Raya; her partner, Abran Raya Leon, 28; and his brother, Guillermo Raya Leon, 26, the alleged shooter, fled in a Toyota SUV after the shooting at The Pointe Apartments, 3708 N.E.
+Investigators say Raya; her partner, Abran Raya Leon, 28; and his brother, Guillermo Raya Leon, 26, fled in a Toyota SUV after the shooting at The Pointe Apartments, 3708 N.E.
 109th Ave., just east of Interstate 205 in Vancouver.

+Brown and other law enforcement officers had been conducting surveillance on the three.
+Authorities have not disclosed why they were under surveillance, but court records imply it was related to the stolen firearms cache.

+The shooting, which occurred shortly before 7 p.m.
+Friday, prompted a large law enforcement response, vehicle pursuit and manhunt.

 Vancouver shooting